JakeBrown/jakebrown-io/src/posts/svelte-routing.md

 </header>
 ```

-But `url` ends up being non-reactive: it's just the initial url from when the javascript loads.
-Given that I expected it to work, there's probably an obvious gap in my understanding of how [Svelte reactivity](https://svelte.dev/tutorial/reactive-declarations) works.
+I expected this to work without issue, so there's probably an obvious gap in my understanding of how [Svelte reactivity](https://svelte.dev/tutorial/reactive-declarations) works.
+What happens?
+Well `url` is just the initial url from when the javascript loads.

 So I dug a little deeper into the svelte-routing source code, and I could see that [`<Link>`](https://github.com/EmilTholin/svelte-routing/blob/master/src/Link.svelte) implemented URL retrieval using `contexts`, which was a Svelte feature I hadn't learnt about yet.
+I just needed to tap into this context.

 This is all I needed: